 Before any product is released to the end user, the product must be tested to ensure everything is working fine.
-The Quality Assurance Engineer (QAE) is in charge of testing and delivering an excellent final product.
+The Software Quality Assurance Engineer (SQA) is in charge of testing and delivering an excellent final product.

 QA is not only about testing.
 It's a dynamic field where you should clearly understand the client's business requirements, the logic behind the code and the goal of the product and much more – which I will be discussing afterwards.

-Sadly, there is no university course for you to become a QAE, at least not until July 2022.
-You can be a QAE if you are a team player, flexible, versatile, attentive to detail and think outside the box.
+Sadly, there is no university course for you to become an SQA, at least not until July 2022.
+You can be an SQA if you are a team player, flexible, versatile, attentive to detail and think outside the box.
 Lots of training, online courses and traineeship programs are out there to kick-start your career as a QA, but not everything is covered during your learning process.

 So I am trying to cover some things a QA engineer might have missed and wish they knew before starting their career.

 With the IT industry growing so rapidly, I have noticed that everyone is leaving their comfort zone to switch their career path to the IT field.
 And it is also true that many people who switch to IT, despite their non-IT background, start in QA because they think it's the easiest.
 But if you practice QA perfectly, it is one of the most dynamic and tough positions one can ever think of.

 A single QA engineer should combine many roles – requiring an understanding of the business goals and the development cycle.
 If you think QA is about only pointing out bugs and tracking them, then you know nothing about it.

 A QA is a project manager, developer, security analyst, business analyst, DevOps Engineer, data analyst and the end user.
 A QA fulfils a little of every role an IT company offers, and most importantly, it's about mastering the ability to pick a proper task at the right time.

 So, being a QA requires being proactive, having a constantly learning attitude, and exploring new territories.